CrazyRedMachine/SoundVoltexIO/README.md

 ### Rainbow mode

 This is kinda like Combined mode except the knobs make rainbow patterns marching in the knob direction.

+### TC mode

+This is kinda like Combined mode except the knobs make blue and red patterns marching in the knob direction.

 ## Switching lightmodes